Reesy/tkyo-spaghetti/README.md

 git clone --recurse-submodules https://github.com/Reesy/TkyoSpaghetti
 ```

-This project imports it's dependency on SFML via a git submodule in the external_resources folder.
+This project imports it's dependency on SDL via a git submodule in the external_resources folder.

 How to build: